 She heard.
 Within a minute, Ali felt the tumultuous rage searing underwater.
 Her wrath was unmatched.
 She surged her mighty head and showed her devilish face to the shore.
 Her shore.
 Her land.
 Her Kingdom.
 Now wrapped in gold and silver and fancy covers of silk and muslin.
 What once was a fisherman’s village with thatched roofs and warmth and love.
 What once squealed of laughter and jest and Twende Baharini (Let’s go to the sea).

 They came.
 They captured.
 She receded.
-Tonight she saved the best catch for her child.
-With one mighty heave, she swung Ali’s boat to the shore.
+Tonight She saved the best catch for her child.
+With one mighty heave, She swung Ali’s boat to the shore.
 Her waves flew over the powerless shore in a shower of silver.
-In an instant the fairy lights went dark, the singing became a scared scream.
+In an instant the fairy lights went dark, the singing became one unified scared scream.
 She paused.

 A wave of sympathy drowned her in her own vastness.
 Mere mortals.
 Leave them in their world of ignorance, in their created powerless kingdom.
 This was a play.
 Reality of the universe lay within her.

 Ali was lying face down on the beach, his overturned dhow next to him.
 The catch safely guarded below.
-When he came around, the white sand lent him a warmth like home.
+When he came around, the white sand lent him a warmth, soft as silk, like the comfort of home.
 He looked up.
 The pink moon smiled.
-The mighty Indian Ocean had receded.
-As gracefully as a ballet dancer.
-In lithe steps, leaving behind her footprints on sand.
+The mighty Indian Ocean had receded as gracefully as a ballet dancer in lithe steps, leaving behind her footprints on sand.
 And a symbol for Ali as a message from his mother.

 What remained of her on her shore was a streak of silver.
 Only Ali knew.
 She would be here again.